Pull to refresh

 Rule Changes

 The Alien Enemies Act has been invoked only four times in American history—during the War of 1812, World War I, World War II, and now.
-In March 2025, President Trump became the first president to use the 1798 wartime statute outside of a declared war, targeting alleged members of Venezuela's Tren de Aragua gang and sending 137 men to El Salvador's maximum-security CECOT prison within 24 hours.
-On February 12, 2026, a federal judge ordered the government to facilitate their return to the United States, ruling they were denied the right to challenge their removal.
+In March 2025, President Trump became the first president to use the 1798 wartime statute outside of a declared war.
+He targeted alleged members of Venezuela's Tren de Aragua gang and sent 137 men to El Salvador's maximum-security CECOT prison within 24 hours.

 From election theft to federal courtroom